 The force required to open doors must be minimal so that they can be easily operated by those who might have limited upper body strength (such as the elderly), challenges with manual dexterity, or any other issue that might make opening heavy doors a challenge.
-In the past, the fish scale was the most common way to measure the force needed to open a door.
-Today, the door pressure gauge is a more efficient tool.
-To assess door pressure, simply open the door by pressing the tip of the gauge against the door.
+Today, using a door pressure gauge is an efficient tool to assess compliance with requirements for opening force.
+To assess door pressure, open the door minimally; then, put the tip of the gauge against the door and use it to push the door open.
 The readout on the gauge will indicate the force required to open the door.
 The door pressure gauge can determine if the force required to open a door is greater than that permitted.

 Codes and Standards

-- ASME A18.1-2003 Safety Standard for Platform Lifts and Stairway Chairlifts
+- ASME A18.1 Safety Standard for Platform Lifts and Stairway Chairlifts

 - International Building Code